Hydrafacial review: w&h Beauty Ed reveals all after trying the cult treatment

-As my skin cells begin to turn over, that indefinable freshness remained, and the little under the skin breakouts I was experiencing pre-Hydra haven’t returned.
+As my skin cells begin to turn over, that indefinable freshness remained, and the little under-the-skin breakouts I was experiencing pre-Hydra hadn’t returned.
 The results get cumulatively better, so a course would be a brilliant idea in the run-up to a big event.
-I'm already thinking about when I can book my next appointment, and on the basis of my glowing reports, a couple of girlfriends are too.
+I'm already thinking about when I can book my next appointment (and if you're wondering how often should you get a facial such as the Hydrafacial, every six weeks or so is grand) And, on the basis of my glowing reports, a couple of girlfriends are too.

 Hydrafacials near me